 Do your profiles accurately represent you or your company?

 Do you use the same pictures and profiles across your social network or different ones?

-In exchange, I’d be happy to take a look at your profiles too.
-Leave them in the comments below or say hi on a social network.
+Link to your social media presences in the comments below so we can connect, or say hi on your favorite social network.

 Let’s get social!